 If you’re coming from Vancouver or the Lower Mainland, your trip begins by following the Trans Canada Highway 1 east through Burnaby, Surrey, Abbotsford, and Chilliwack, before arriving in Hope.
 There is also the option to follow the scenic route along Highway 7 east from Coquitlam.

 As you leave Vancouver behind, be sure to visit Hope with a stop at Home Restaurant for a legendary slice of pie, then walk it off with one of the amazing hikes in the area.
 Those who like a challenge won’t want to miss the Eaton Lake trail, the steep ascent rewards with amazing views.
 Just outside of Hope, Great River Fishing offers charters and the chance to catch anything from trout to giant sturgeon.
 After a day on the water, rest your head for the night in one of their luxury teepees just steps from the Fraser River.

 Lookout for tumbleweeds in the sun-drenched grasslands of the interior.
-Getting some food “to go” and watching the sunset over Mt.
-Paul is one the best ways to spend a summer night in Kamloops.
-Other highlights include Paul Lake, Kamloops Wildlife Park, and riding the endless trails in this mountain bike mecca.
-Some of the top spots to ride: Kamloops Bike Ranch, Kenna Cartwright Park, Rosehill, and Sun Peaks Resort Bike Park.
+Getting some food “to go” and watching the sunset from Riverside Park, one the best ways to spend a summer night in Kamloops.
+Other highlights include Paul Lake, BC Wildlife Park, and riding the endless trails in this mountain bike mecca.
+Some of the top spots to ride: Kamloops Bike Ranch, Kenna Cartwright Park, and Sun Peaks Resort Bike Park.

 Stop in the small community of Salmon Arm and give your legs a stretch.
 Better yet, head to Canoe Beach for a swim or a paddle in Shuswap Lake.
 This is a water lover’s paradise, with houseboating one of the best ways to enjoy time on the water.
 Sample award-winning cheeses at Grass Root Dairies, and pick up fresh fruit from road-side vendors.